 - Once the chocolate has set, break it into pieces.

-- Store the candy in an airtight container.
+- Store the candy in an airtight container at room temperature.

 How to Prevent the Two Bark Layers Separating

 It’s essential to use top-quality chocolate.
-Avoid using the slabs of chocolate “bark” found in the baking aisle or chocolate chips.
-These often contain palm kernel oil, which inhibits the good bonding of the two layers.
+Avoid using the slabs of chocolate “bark” in the baking aisle or chocolate chips.
+These often contain palm kernel oil, inhibiting the two layers’ excellent bonding.
 Chocolate chips also contain stabilizers, so they retain their shape – this means they don’t melt as well.

-You must also be sure to use white chocolate containing cocoa butter and not palm kernel oil or coconut oil.
+You must also use white chocolate containing cocoa butter and not palm kernel or coconut oil.
 These particular fats are not compatible with the cocoa butter found in good quality dark chocolate, and once your two-tone slabs set, the light and dark layers will separate when you break the bark into pieces.

 If you have the right chocolate and you still have a separation problem, try tempering both chocolates.
 Tempering means you set aside some pieces of chopped chocolate and stir them into the main batch of chocolate after it has melted.

-- Comment from a reader: Apparently, the condensation from the cold chocolate can keep the two chocolates from sticking together.
+- Comment from a reader: The condensation from the cold chocolate can keep the two chocolates from sticking together.
 Blotting the dark chocolate before adding the white seems to help.

 Homemade Peppermint Bark